United Kingdom

 -

-Review: Doubletree by Hilton Stoke-on-Trent
+The Doubletree by Hilton Stoke-on-Trent Hotel Review

 Hotel Review Location: The Doubletree by Hilton Stoke-on-Trent is situated close to the M6 motorway enabling easy access from the North West and Midlands.
 The hotel is located on the edge of Festival Park to the west of Hanley and with Waterworld on its doorstep and the Alton Towers theme park being only a 35…